-Life in Madrid: Madrid is a dynamic and exciting city, and particularly in the summer, when the daytime weather is very hot, Spaniards and tourists fill the streets, plazas, restaurants and shops through the evening and into the night.
+Life in Madrid: Madrid is a dynamic and exciting city, particularly in the summer when the daytime weather is very hot.
+Spaniards and tourists fill the streets, plazas, restaurants and shops through the evening and into the night.
 Madrid is famed for its incredible museums, lovely parks and squares, historic buildings and churches, and wonderful food and music.

 Orientation: Students are required to book their own flights to Madrid.
 Depending on when you arrive, Prof. Prieto-Calixto and/or the Student Site Leader will meet you at the Madrid Barajas airport.
 Orientation will begin on the first night of the program at a hotel in central Madrid (the hotel is included in the program fee).
-Students have a welcome dinner the day of arrival and have a full orientation the next day—the orientation introduces students to the language school and the city.
-Students meet their host families in the late afternoon/evening after the orientation and move into their homestays that night.
+Students have a welcome dinner the night of arrival and have a full orientation the next day—the orientation introduces students to the language school and the city.
+Students then meet their host families in the late afternoon/evening after the orientation and move into their homestays that night.
 Classes begin the following morning.

-Housing: Living with Spanish hosts during the summer is an integral part of the program: it gives students an inside perspective on Spanish society not available in a dorm room.
+Housing: Living with Spanish hosts during the summer is an integral part of the program: because students are considered a member of the family, it gives them an inside perspective on Spanish society not available in a dorm room.
 Students complete a housing questionnaire as part of their application and, after acceptance, are carefully matched with families or single adults who are eager to welcome students into their homes.
 The host provides a room, two meals per day, laundry service, and all linens and towels.
-Students are considered a member of the family.
 Homestays are available in residential neighborhoods in several different areas of Madrid; however, exact locations of the homestays will not be available until the day of orientation.

-Meals: The homestay provides two meals a day—students choose which two meals depending on the location of their homestay, their schedule and other considerations.
-Students also receive group lunches that are scheduled once a week across the program and meals during the orientation and weekend excursion.
+Meals: The homestay provides two meals a day—students choose which two meals depending on the location of their homestay, their schedule, and other considerations.
+Students also receive group lunches that are scheduled once a week across the program and meals during the orientation and weekend excursion to Candelario.
 For additional meals, consider budgeting about 8-12 Euros per meal for a simple, take-out style lunch or 10-20 Euros for a sit-down meal.

 Insurance: All students are automatically enrolled in comprehensive international insurace.
 This insurance provides access to a local, english speaking clinic near the dQ school.
 If for any reason students need to visit the local clinic either the Faculty Leader or Student Site Leader will accompany them.